IMInterne/python-elasticsearch-ecs-metrics/README.rst

 To follow the ECS mapping, please use an index template.
 Look at `ECS Github repository <https://github.com/elastic/ecs>`_ for already generated ECS mappings objects or in the mappings folder of this repository where you will find a mapping file with the fields used by this logger.
-This logger used some custom fields.
+This logger use some custom fields.
 They are referenced in the mapping file.

 The code source is in github at `https://github.com/innovmetric/python-elasticsearch-ecs-metrics
 <https://github.com/innovmetric/python-elasticsearch-ecs-metrics>`_.